cosmos/cosmos-sdk/docs/spec/auth/gas_fees.md

 Fees serve two purposes for an operator of the network.

-Fees limit the growth of the state stored by every full node and it allows for a general purpose for censorship of transactions of little economic value.
+Fees limit the growth of the state stored by every full node and it allows for general purpose censorship of transactions of little economic value.
 Fees are best suited as an anti-spam mechanism where validators are disinterested in the use of the network and identities of users.